For Prime Working Condition.

 Lewiston Livestock Market

-We have been very pleased with how well the bulls did on their dams last winter; it was the worst winter we have had in 40 years!
-We are offering the top 75 bulls of the calf crop, with over 50 head steered.
-Only the best sell!
-The bulls have been slowly developed on dryland grass and their mother’s milk.
-They are born on wheat stubble or dryland pastures, fed 2# to 4# of oats during the winter, then go back on dryland pastures with their dams in May, weaned off first part of July and fed our homegrown barley & oats & grass hay.
-The middle of October we changed to 6# to 8# of a corn oat mix with an added supplement at 1# per day with free choice alfalfa (2/3) and grass hay (1/3).
+The bulls in this sale have been slowly developed on dryland grass and their mother’s milk.
+The bulls are born on wheat stubble or dryland pastures, fed 2# to 4# of oats during the winter then back on dryland pastures with their dams in May.
+We wean off the bulls the first part of July and feed our home grown barley and oats and grass hay.
+The middle of October we changed to 6# to 8# of a corn/ oat mix with an added supplement of 1# per day with free choice alfalfa (2/3 and grass hay (1/3).
 They are in a ready to work condition!
-All are ear notched BVD Negative, will be semen tested and trich tested on those that need it, and be ready to go to work for you.
+All are ear notched BVD negative.
+They will semen test and trich tested on those that need it prior to the sale.
+These bulls are ready to go to work for you.